The Ultimate Quick Reference Guide to the U.S. Census for Genealogy

 1920 U.S. Census

-The 1920 U. S. Census general population schedule was similar to that of 1910 but somewhat shorter.
+The 1920 U. S. Census general population schedule was similar to that of 1910 but somewhat shorter, excluding some items such as number of years married.
 Native Americans on reservations were not enumerated separately for the first time.

 Information was collected as follows: